 2NISPOM § 2-209.
 A limited exception is available where "compelling reasons" exist to grant access to an immigrant alien or foreign national.
 Usually, such a person must have unique, urgently needed skills, and even then the level of classified information that may be disclosed to such individuals is limited.
-NISPOM §§ 2-209 and 2-210. $^{^3}$ NISPOM § 2-106.a.

-laws other than the United States and its territories.4 While not automatically disqualifying, the RFI must explain in detail the connection with the foreign interest.
-As a practical matter, since 2001, the United States has become increasingly stringent and has even denied security clearances to dual citizens, particularly when they have other foreign ties.5 VI.
+NISPOM §§ 2-209 and 2-210. individuals from access to classified information as well as from positions from which they might influence performance of classified contracts.3 In some instances, even U.S. citizens may be denied personnel security clearances, even though there is otherwise no question concerning their honesty or integrity.
+Representatives of foreign interest (RFI) are defined as a citizen or national of the United States who is acting as or representing a "foreign interest," a term which includes foreign nationals or businesses incorporated under laws other than the United States and its territories.
+While not automatically disqualifying, the RFI must explain in detail the connection with the foreign interest.
+As a practical matter, since 2001, DOD has become increasingly stringent in the granting of personal security clearances and will deny security clearances to those with significant foreign property or close family members as well as to dual nationals who carry a foreign passport.
+VI.
 RESTRICTIONS ON ACCESS TO CONTROLLED UNCLASSIFIED TECHNOLOGY § 9:31 Introduction Research References West's Key Number Digest, Commerce ☞3, 4, 75; War and National Emergency ☞18 United States law and regulation controls foreign person access to information and technology even beyond strictly classified information.
 Moreover, violation of these export control restrictions may result in substantial civil or even criminal liability.
 Accordingly, foreign investors must be aware of these various control regimes which may have a significant impact on the information to which they may need access as well as the manner and extent to which they may integrate U.S. and foreign operations.
 There are a number of regulatory regimes that control unclassified U.S. technology and data.
 Some, like information concerning nuclear reactors, are very specific, but two have fairly broad application.
-First, the Arms Export Control Act1 and the associated International Traffic in Arms Regulation (ITAR)2 control the export of defense articles and services and associated technical data that has potential military applications.
-Second, the Export Administration Regulations (EAR)3 controls the export of dual use technical data.
-The ITAR is administered by the Directorate of Defense Trade Controls (DDTC) within the U.S. Department of State.
-The EAR is administered by the Bureau of Industry and Security (BIS) within the U.S. Department of Commerce.
-[Section 9:31] 4NISPOM Appendix C, Definition of "Foreign Interest."
+First, the Arms Export Control Act1 and the associated [Section 9:31] 3NISPOM § 2-106.a.

+4NISPOM Appendix C, Definition of "Foreign Interest."
 5See 32 C.F.R.
 Part 154, Appendix H Adjudication Policy, as amended by an interim final rule published August 30, 2006.
 71 Fed.
 Reg.
 51474 (2006).
 Appendix H sets forth criteria (disqualifying and mitigating) for determining eligibility for personal security clearances.
 122 U.S.C.A. §§ 2751 to 2799aa-2.